-These policies provide coverage for common risks faced by funeral directors.
+These insurance policies cover common risks faced by funeral directors.

 A business owner's policy, or BOP, is a cost-effective way for funeral directors to buy general liability coverage and commercial property insurance together.

 General liability insurance covers basic funeral home risks, such as client property damage or bodily injury.
-Bundle with commercial property insurance for savings in a BOP.
+Bundle it with commercial property coverage for savings in a BOP.

 This policy helps cover legal expenses if a bereaved family member sues over the quality of an embalming or other issue.
 It's sometimes referred to as errors and omissions insurance (E&O).

 Most states require workers' comp for funeral homes that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-Cyber liability insurance helps funeral directors recover from data breaches and cyberattacks.
-It's strongly recommended for any business that handles credit card numbers or other sensitive information.
+This type of coverage helps funeral directors recover from data breaches and cyberattacks.
+It's strongly recommended for any business that handles sensitive information.